Sober Living Home

 - House meetings: Regular house meetings are commonly mandatory in sober living homes.
 This allows a place for each resident to check in and work through complaints, delegate chores, and get questions answered.

-- The Twelve Steps: Some sober living homes offer in-house 12-Step meetings.
+- The Twelve Steps: Some homes offer in-house 12-Step meetings.
 Others expect the residents to attend meetings within the community and get a form signed, proving their attendance.

 - Curfews: Being home by a precise time is obligatory, especially for all new residents.
 Over time though, if a resident commits to work or school, this rule can be waived under specific requirements.